sofyansitorus/Woongkir/README.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-WooCommerce shipping rates calculator for Indonesia shipping couriers JNE, TIKI, POS, PCP and RPX to Domestic and International shipment.
+WooCommerce shipping rates calculator for Indonesia shipping couriers JNE, TIKI, POS, PCP, RPX, STAR, SICEPAT, JET, PANDU, J&T, SLIS, EXPEDITO to Domestic and International shipment.

 == Description ==
-WooCommerce shipping rates calculator for Indonesia shipping couriers JNE, TIKI, POS, PCP and RPX to Domestic and International shipment.
+WooCommerce shipping rates calculator for Indonesia shipping couriers JNE, TIKI, POS, PCP, RPX, STAR, SICEPAT, JET, PANDU, J&T, SLIS, EXPEDITO to Domestic and International shipment.

 Please note that this plugin is using RajaOngkir.com API as the data source.
 You must have RajaOngkir.com API Key to use this plugin.
 [Click here](https://rajaongkir.com) to get RajaOngkir.com API Key.
 It is free.

 = Features =

-* Support multiple couriers for domestic shipping: JNE, TIKI, POS, PCP, RPX.
+* Support multiple couriers for domestic shipping: JNE, TIKI, POS, PCP, RPX, STAR, SICEPAT, JET, PANDU, J&T.
-* Support multiple couriers for international shipping: JNE, POS.
+* Support multiple couriers for international shipping: JNE, TIKI, POS, SLIS, EXPEDITO.
 * Support shipping rates calculation from and to subdistrict location for domestic shipping.
 * Support shipping rates calculation based on dimensions and weight.
 * Enable or disable any of shipping services provided by each couriers.